Accommodation strategies

 • Arrange regular meetings between supervisor and employee to set priorities and keep work on track.

-• Use individualized training approaches, such as increased learning time, reading materials in advance, or applied learning to help improve comprehension and retention.
+• Use individualized training approaches.
+Consider increased learning time, sharing materials in advance, or applied learning to help improve understanding and retention.

 Time pressures